YorkDevelopers/venimus/docs/APIs_for_SystemAdministrators.md

 * The description is required,  and should be in markdown format

-* The group must exist  (NEEDS TEST)
+* The group must exist

 * The user must be a member of the sysadmin administrators role.
-(NEEDS TEST)

 * If the Slug or Name changes then the events must also be updated (NEEDS TEST)